 - You must have a completed financial aid file at IVC before the Financial Aid Office can process your request for a Federal Direct Loan.
 This means you must have completed a FAFSA and turned in required documents requested by the Financial Aid Office.
 Your file is completed once you have been sent an email notification from the Financial Aid Office.

 - You must be enrolled in six (6) units of standard semester coursework (2nd eight week classes are subject to a later disbursement).

 - If you are a new borrower at IVC, you must complete Loan Entrance Counseling online at https://studentloans.gov.
 Once this has been completed the Financial Aid Office will be notified in approximately 1 week.

 - If you are a new borrower at IVC, you must complete a Master Promissory Note online at https://studentloans.gov.
 After your Master Promissory Note has been electronically signed, the Financial Aid Office will be notified in approximately 1 week.

 - You must complete a Federal Direct Loan Request Form and return it to the Financial Aid Office.
 The forms is available online for download at the My Financial Aid Portal under "Documents" after both the Entrance Counseling and Master Promissory Note have been received by the Financial Aid Office.

 Approved loan amounts will be viewable in the financial aid student portal on the Financial Aid Office website under My Financial Aid Portal once the loan has been processed.
 Processing your loan takes several weeks.

-Your loan funds are disbursed twice each semester (Fall and Spring), generally 30 days into the term and at the time of the 2nd Pell Grant disbursement.
+Your loan funds are disbursed once each semester (Fall and Spring), generally 30 days into the term.

 Please make sure that the Financial Aid Office has your correct address and/or select Direct Deposit as your Method of Disbursement/Refund.
 If this address is not correct, you must complete a Change of Address form in the Financial Aid Office.
 Please note that you MUST have a photo I.D. to make an inquiry in the Financial Aid Office.

 Annual Loan Amounts